 Brandel-Wilhelm, who competed in both volleyball and track at Alma, was an all-conference first-team scholar athlete.
 While attending Alma, she coached volleyball for two years at Alma (Mich.)
 High School.

 A native of Whitehall, Mich., Brandel-Wilhelm is accredited as a level II coach by the United States Volleyball Association.
-Brandel-Wilhelm, who is a member of the American Volleyball Coaches Association (AVCA), also holds positions on the NCAA National Volleyball and AVCA Division II Volleyball Coaches Committees.
+Brandel-Wilhelm, who is a member of the American Volleyball Coaches Association (AVCA), also has held positions on the NCAA National Volleyball and AVCA Division II Volleyball Coaches Committees.

-Brandel-Wilhelm is married to Dale Wilhelm and the couple resides in Big Rapids along with their daughter, Ivie, and stepson, Allen.
-The newest addition to the family is a son, Isaac, who was born on July 16, 2007.
+Brandel-Wilhelm is married to Dale Wilhelm and the couple resides in Big Rapids along with their daughter, Ivie, son, Isaac, and stepson, Allen.

 Brandel-Wilhelm Coaching Accomplishments -- By The Numbers